ppfeufer/aa-forum/README.md

 ## Installation

+### ⚠️ This is still in development, so only install it if you know what you're doing ⚠️

 **Important**: Please make sure you meet all preconditions before you proceed:

 - AA Forum is a plugin for Alliance Auth.
 If you don't have Alliance Auth